-J. C. Rainwater et al., "Binary Collision Dynamics and Numerical Evaluation of Dilute Gas Transport Properties for Potentials with Multiple Extrema," Journal of Chemical Physics, American Institute of Physics (AIP), Jan 1982.
+J. C. Rainwater et al., "Binary Collision Dynamics and Numerical Evaluation of Dilute Gas Transport Properties for Potentials with Multiple Extrema," Journal of Chemical Physics, vol. 77, no. 1, pp. 434 - 447, American Institute of Physics (AIP), Jul 1982.

 Article - Journal